mahilab/MEL/README.md

    pip install iPython
    ```

    **NOTE:** PyOpenGL_accelerate may fail to install if you skipped step 2.
-This is because it must be built and requires the legacy MSVC compiler be installed.
+This is because it must be built from source and requires the legacy MSVC compiler be installed.

 7. Download and the [PyQt4 binaries for Python 2.7 (64-bit)](https://sourceforge.net/projects/pyqt/files/PyQt4/PyQt-4.11.4/PyQt4-4.11.4-gpl-Py2.7-Qt4.8.7-x64.exe/download?use_mirror=managedway&r=https%3A%2F%2Fsourceforge.net%2Fprojects%2Fpyqt%2Ffiles%2FPyQt4%2FPyQt-4.11.4%2F&use_mirror=managedway).
 Run the installer and ensure that the Python installation directory is correctly identified as **C:\dev\Python27**